maatthc/basicpuppettemplate/README.md

 ## Limitations

-This module was only tested using CentOs 5.9 but there is a draft support for Debian or Ubuntu using Hiera files.
+This module has been tested only using CentOs 5.9.
+Although there is a draft support for Debian or Ubuntu using Hiera files.

 ## Development